XyLe-GBP/ATRACTool-Reloaded/README.md

 Some titles developed by Namco may use nub2 or nus3bank files that contain ATRAC.
 While this application can replace the audio in these games as well, we cannot guarantee that it will work with all game titles.
 Please be aware of this.

+**About Minidisc Features**

+Although the MiniDisc format supports SP, LP2, and LP4 output,
+we cannot guarantee that ATRAC files converted using this tool will play on all playback devices.

 **About Walkman Features**